KenanHanke/rbloom/README.md

   blazingly fast.
 See section [Benchmarks](#benchmarks) for more information.
 - **Lightweight:** `rbloom` has no dependencies of its own.
-- **Maintainable:** The entire library fits comfortably in a few hundred lines of code, and it's written in idiomatic Rust.
+- **Maintainable:** This library is very concise, and it's written in idiomatic Rust.
 Even if I were to stop maintaining `rbloom` (which I don't intend to), it would be trivially easy for you to fork it and keep it working for you.

 I started `rbloom` because I was looking for a simple Bloom filter dependency for a project, but the pure Python implementations were too